Elixonus/doppler/README.md

 `BUFFER` button group can be accessed with keys `S` and `R` to save the current simulation time and restore the saved time later on.

-`SOUND` button group can be accessed with key `M` to interpret the observer signal in time as a sound wave.
+`SOUND` button group can be accessed with key `M` to interpret the observer signal in time as an audible sound.

 `TWAVE` button group can be accessed with key `W` to highlight the properties of the wave that is observed at the current time.
 This includes but is not limited to, the position and velocity of the source.